Can OISS help me file my taxes?

+If you received wages from Yale University and if you gave consent to receive an electronic version of the From W-2 you will find your W-2 in the My Pay section of WorkDay.
+For more information about receiving your Yale W-2 form click here.
 If you have not received Form W-2 or received an incorrect form or information, contact your employer.
 You may not have received the form because of an incorrect or incomplete address.
 Be sure to verify the address used if already mailed.
 If the form was returned to the employer because of an incorrect address, or never mailed, and the employer intends to issue or re-mail, allow a reasonable amount of time for this action to occur before calling the IRS for help.
-Students or scholars who were employed at Yale University and did not receive their W-2 Form should email firstname.lastname@example.org.
+Students or scholars who were employed at Yale University and did not receive their 2016 W-2 Form should email firstname.lastname@example.org "> email@example.com.

 What should I do if I didn’t receive Form 1042-S from Yale University?

-The Yale University Payroll Office will distribute Form 1042-S no later than March 15.
-If you expect to receive a Form 1042-S and have not received it by March 15, please contact the Payroll Office by emailing email@example.com.
+Yale University will distribute Form 1042-S no later than March 15.
+If you expect to receive a Form 1042-S and have not received it by March 15, please contact Yale University Shared Services by emailing firstname.lastname@example.org.
 Not all students and scholars will receive a Form 1042-S. This form is issued to students and scholars who receive a stipend, scholarship, fellowship and/or income covered by a tax treaty.

 Do I qualify as a nonresident or resident alien for federal tax purposes?